 - If the domain of your old WordPress blog is still hosted on WordPress, you'll set up your redirects in WordPress.
 Some users have found the Redirection plugin to be useful to implement bulk redirects in WordPress.

-If you encounter any errors or questions during the blog import process, review the following frequently asked questions.
+If you encounter any issues during the blog import process, review how to troubleshoot the following errors.

 Content missing from an import

 If something you were expecting to import did not show up in your blog, check to make sure the desired imported content is in the expected XML tags.
 If the content you were expecting to import is not in the XML file, check out WordPress support documentation to confirm that all content was selected and exported correctly.